 Along with “defensible space,” “home hardening,” once a rare term, is now finding its way to the common lingo of wildfire prevention.

 Home hardening is the act of preparing your house against fire by choices in materials, construction and design.
-This includes replacing flammable materials with fire-retardant or noncombustible options, protecting against embers and removing fire hazards.
+This includes replacing flammable materials with fire-retardant or noncombustible options, blocking embers and removing fire hazards.

 Nothing is guaranteed when it comes to stopping fire, but research shows that home hardening steps can make a difference.

 Flying embers and intense radiant heat pose the greatest dangers to buildings during wildfires.
 Wood — such as siding, shingles, roofs or decks — are kindling to embers and fuel for flames.
 The same goes for flammable vegetation.
+Embers are sneaking and can travel through small spaces into buildings.
 Intense radiant heat can cause combustible materials to burst into flames.

 The science of home hardening, the development of new materials and techniques to resist fire, is a fast-moving field.
 California’s recent large-scale fires are serving to some extent as laboratories for what works best.

 With existing versus new East Bay construction, most home hardening is optional, not required.
 But additions or renovations may trigger wildfire-related standards.
 You’ll get this information when you apply for a building permit.